nassmim/oc-wealthHealth/README.md

 Afterwards you'll need to install all the project dependencies with `pnpm install`

 #### react-datatable-ne
 This library is not mandatory.
-It is our custom library for displaying data in a table.
+It is our custom library whose purpose is to display data in a customizable table <br/>
-If you want to test it, install it (if you have run `pnpm install`, then it is already installed) Once installed, to test it, you can go to the tsx file named 'ViewEmployees.tsx' located here:
+If you want to test it, install it (if you have run `pnpm install`, then it is already installed) and then go to the tsx file named 'ViewEmployees.tsx' located here: <br/>

 ```
 oc-wealthhealth/